skoolkid/skoolkit/sphinx/source/ref-files.rst

   any declared by the ``JavaScript`` parameter in the :ref:`ref-Game` section (default: None); multiple JavaScript files can be declared by separating their names with semicolons
-* ``PageContent`` - the HTML source of the body of the page; this may contain :ref:`skool macros <skoolMacros>`, and can be used instead of a :ref:`pageContent` section if the source can be written on a single line
+* ``PageContent`` - the HTML source of the body of the page; this defaults to the contents of the corresponding :ref:`pageContent` section, but may be specified here if the source can be written on a single line

 By default, the custom page is written to a file named `PageId.html` in the root directory of the disassembly; to change this, add a line to the :ref:`Paths` section.
 The title, page header and link text for the custom page can be defined in the :ref:`titles`, :ref:`pageHeaders` and :ref:`links` sections.

+Note that a ``Page:*`` section may be empty; if so, it may be omitted from the `ref` file.

 +---------+------------------------------------------------------------------+
 | Version | Changes                                                          |